-The target value to be granted under the performance share grant is different for each Management Board position to align this component with market practice.
-For the CEO and the U.S.-based COO, the target grant value is 135% of base salary and for the CFO and the CCGC the grant value is 100% of base salary.
+The target value to be granted under the performance share grant is different for each Management Board position, to align this component with market practice.
+For the CEO the target grant value is 170% of base salary, for the U.S.-based COO the target grant value is 135% of base salary and for the CFO the grant value is 100% of base salary.
 The vesting of the performance shares is subject to a performance hurdle at vesting after a performance period of three years.